 - Investigative psychology, criminal profiling, scene analysis, and racial profiling.

-- Explain role of forensic psychologists.
+- Role of forensic psychologists.

-- Explain geographical profiling, and geographical mapping.
+- Geographical profiling, and geographical mapping.

-- Determine psychological competence and differences in delinquencies.
+- Psychological competence and differences in delinquencies.

-§ Understand developmental risk factors related to criminal behaviour.
+- Understand developmental risk factors related to criminal behaviour.